WELCOME TO THE AGCONTEXT LESSONS LOG

-Executives, Project Managers and Business Analysts at any level of government and industry will find insight from these lessons.
-Together, we can learn and contribute to the delivery of better decision support services for the benefit of all Australians.
+Executives and Project Managers alike, will find insight from these lessons.
+Together, we can learn and contribute to the delivery of more informed and better decision making, for the benefit of all Australians.

 There are four defining characteristics of decision support systems that differentiate them in the massive world of software.
 They collect, store, analyse and present information.